davidjbuchanan/MS4-LiveStrong/README.md

                 os.environ['DEVELOPMENT'] = '1'

                 ```
-        - 2) Using Gitpod's IDE place the config. vars. in **Settings** using the settings option from the drop-down menu.
+        - 2) Using Gitpod's IDE place the config vars in **Settings** using the settings option from the drop-down menu.
         - Note: It is important that these do not get uploaded during a Github commit/push and that they do not appear in your repository for security reasons

-- Make migrations using the following command in the IDE's cli: `python3 manage.py migrate`
+6. Make migrations using the following command in the IDE's cli: `python3 manage.py migrate`

-- Set yourself as a superuser using `python3 manage.py createsuperuser`
+7. Set yourself as a superuser using `python3 manage.py createsuperuser`
     - add a usernmame and passwords

-- The site should now render, on the development server, using the following command in the IDE's cli: `python3 manage.py runserver`
+8. The site should now render, on the development server, using the following command in the IDE's cli: `python3 manage.py runserver`
     - However there will be no products rendered to the site and the checkout app will error if openned.
     - you will be able to access the Django admin at HTTPS ending `/admin`
     - In order to access the GUI as a superuser you can login through `/admin`